Pūkaha has launched a Conservation Training qualification in collaboration with UCOL and local iwi.

 The New Zealand Certificate in Conservation (Operations) Level 4 was developed with the support and blessing of iwi.

-The course will launch on 22 February 2020 will prepare you for practical conservation in the context of ecological restoration.
+The course will launch on 8 March 2021 and will prepare you for practical conservation in the context of ecological restoration.
 You will improve your understanding of the ecological environment, and develop tools and skills so you can investigate an ecosystem and deliver strong conservation outcomes.

 It would also prepare you to actively participate in the preservation of wāhi tapu and taonga tūturu by understanding the significant tikanga associated with a site according to tangata whenua.